bhavyanarnoli/PlacementCell/README.md

-# Created a placement cell of college using terminal query
+# Created Placement cell of college using terminal query
 Part of third semester assignment in advance programming course